tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-web-pvd.md

 |                                                               |
 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ~~~
-{: #adns-encrypted-format title="aDNS PROXY_QUERY and SIGNED_QUERY Encrypted Message Format"}
+{: #adns-encrypted-format title="aDNS PROXY_QUERY and ENCRYPTED_QUERY Encrypted Message Format"}

-SIGNED_QUERY messages are sent by the Obfuscation Proxy to the Obfuscation
+ENCRYPTED_QUERY messages are sent by the Obfuscation Proxy to the Obfuscation
 Target, and are the same as PROXY_QUERY without any proxy address
 or port fields.
 The Query ID MUST be different from the original Query ID, as described
 in {{obfuscation}}.
 The Encrypted Message is the same as the one in the PROXY_QUERY
 message.

-Since SIGNED_QUERY messages are already encrypted, they do not need to be sent
+Since ENCRYPTED_QUERY messages are already encrypted, they do not need to be sent
 over a TLS connection, but can be sent directly over TCP between the Obfuscation
 Proxy and Obfuscation Target.